ivorinfo/iw/about.md

 permalink: /about/
 ---

-## A short introduction
+## A very short introduction

 I am a designer and entrepreneur with over 15 years of experience across the UK, Italy, and the Netherlands.
+I've created everything over that period, from small beautiful things like books and objects to complex, impactful things like healthcare processes and digital products.
+I've founded my own businesses and joined leadership teams in scale-ups.
+I write, teach and lecture around the world.

 I help people and organisations with their health and care challenges using design.
-I’ve spent the last 10 years leading design innovation projects on healthcare with a focus on end-of-life care.
-In 2017, I was named a ‘New Radical’ by Nesta for pioneering human-centred approaches to death, bereavement, and grief.
-I co-founded Digital Care Planning at the Helix Centre also co-founded the mental health start-up Humane Engineering, creators of Cove, a music therapy product widely used in the NHS.
-I was part of the design leadership team at healthtech scale-up, Accurx.
-I’ve taught design globally, and written influential reports.
-Currently, I run Mortals, a community focused on supporting people become more aware of their mortality.
-I also provide end-of-life doula services and continue my research at Imperial College London as an Honorary Practice Fellow.

 ![ivor](/images/ivor2.jpg)